 Today’s global economy is more interconnected than ever before.
 That drives significant benefits for companies and industries operating worldwide.
-It also, however, drives significant new risks, too.
+However, it also has significant new risks, necessitating effective risk mitigation strategies.

 Advances in internet-based communications, wireless sensors, and data processing capacity have led to a huge increase in the complexity of supply chains.
 Because of the intricate nature of these networks, potential risk points are dispersed throughout the entire chain.
-That makes locating and quantifying those points challenging — and manufacturing businesses, with their long supply chains and carefully calibrated internal operations, feel that risk especially acutely.
+With their extended supply chains and carefully calibrated internal operations, manufacturing businesses feel that risk especially acutely.

 Continue reading to learn more about the top 10 potential risks the manufacturing industry faces.

 What are manufacturing risks?

 Manufacturing risks encompass uncertainties and potential disruptions that can impact various facets of a manufacturing operation.
 These types of risks are diverse and complex, making it essential for manufacturing companies to identify, assess, and mitigate them effectively.
 Here are some examples of manufacturing risks:

 - Raw Material Shortages: Manufacturers heavily rely on a steady supply of raw materials.
 Any unexpected shortage can disrupt production schedules, increase costs, and affect product quality.